What do you think about this take?

 London Fashion Week stylist resigns over designer's decision to use size 14 models in show

-1. Hooray, someone used normal sized women to display fashion!
+My reactions: 1.
+Hooray, someone used normal sized women to display fashion!

 2. Ick, women on the runway still look like mannequins.
 Who cares what size we are when we're still objectified and obsessed with looks?